dandange8005/mkdocs-site/docs/Ultra presentation.md

 # Ultra Presentation for COMSC

-## Introduction
+## Introduction (page 1)

-Thank you for inviting me to this event where I will be talking about the Ultra project and hopefully share with you some of the insights we have gained over the past year.
-I am going
+Thank you for inviting me to this event where I will be talking about the Ultra project and give you a quick overview of the new Ultra Courses View.
+I will also be showing you some of the new features and enhancements that are available in Ultra courses.git

-## Ultra Project Overview
+## Ultra Project Overview (page 2)

 I would like to start off by giving you a brief overview of the Ultra project.
 The Ultra project is a major upgrade to Learning Central that will provide a new, modern and intuitive user interface for staff and students.
 It will also provide a more responsive user experience across different devices.
 The project is being delivered in two phases.
 Phase 1 is the upgrade to Ultra Base Navigation and Phase 2 is the upgrade to Ultra Cources View.

-### What is the Ultra Courses?
+### What is the Ultra Courses? (page 3)

 - A new, modern and intuitive user interface
 - A more responsive user experience across different devices